Vieirauc/uc-msc-luisv-classification/README.md

 # All GPUs
 docker run --gpus all -it --name msiproj_container msiproj
 ```
-Note: "msiproj_container" is an example name for the image.
+Note: "msiproj_container" is an example name for the container.

 Re-attach later: